 Typcially the first event of the year, current first and second year students meet at a local restaurant to socialize, make new friends, and meet everyone in their program.
 In 2018, the ACHE Student Chapter introduced a scavenger hunt leading up to the mixer to create a team building exercise and better meet new students.

 This event brings current first and second year MHA students together for a competitive game of bowling.
 This event is also great for socializing and meeting other students.

 Every year, the ACHE Student Chapter asks 4-5 MHA alumni to return to discuss their experiences during their residency and fellowships.
 This is a great way for students to network and reconnect with MHA alumni.

 The International Dinner is a potluck event held each year where students and faculty are invited to prepare and present dishes that reflect their heritage and nationalities.

-Each year, the Holiday Alumni Networking Event brings together current MHA students and MHA alumni to network and discuss the latest topics in healthcare.
+Each year, the Holiday Networking Social brings together current MHA students and MHA alumni to network and discuss the latest topics in healthcare.

 Annual Spring Barbecue

 Dr. Spinelli hosts the Annual Spring Barbecue at his home outside of Scranton each year, giving MHA students and faculty the chance to interact outside of the program.

 For students that are interested, the MHA Alumni Society golf tournament is held in the spring.
 At this event, students and faculty join teams and enjoy a competitive round of golf.